Sophia Magdalena of Denmark: Early tenure as Queen

 Queen Sophia Magdalena was never involved in politics, except for one on one occasion.
 In August 1788, during the Russo-Swedish War (1788–1790), the King gave her the task to enter in negotiations with Denmark to prevent a declaration of war from Denmark during the ongoing war against Russia.
 He asked her to call upon the Danish ambassador Reventlow and give him a letter to be read in the Danish royal council before her brother, the Danish King.
 He gave her the freedom to write as she wished, but to use the argument that she spoke as a sister and mother to a son with the right to the Danish throne and upon her own initiative.

 Sophia Magdalena called upon the Danish ambassador, held a speech to him followed by a long conversation and then handed him a letter written as a "warm appeal" to her brother.
 A copy was sent to Gustav III, and her letter was read in the royal Danish council, where it reportedly made a good impression.
 However, her mission was still unsuccessful, as the Russo-Danish alliance made it unavoidable for Denmark to declare war shortly afterward.
-At the time, there were a note that she met two Russian prisoners of war in the park of the Haga Palace, and gave them 100 kronor each.
+At the time, there was a note that she met two Russian prisoners of war in the park of the Haga Palace, and gave them 100 kronor each.

 At the parliament of 1789 Gustav III united the other estates against the nobility and to gain support for the war and for his constitutional reform.
 Coming into conflict with the nobility, he had many of its representatives imprisoned.
 This act led to a social boycott of the monarch by the female members of the aristocracy, who followed the example of Jeanna von Lantingshausen as well as the King's sister and sister-in-law, Sophie Albertine of Sweden and Hedvig Elisabeth Charlotte.
 The Queen did not participate in this political demonstration and refused to allow any talk of politics in her presence.
 She was nevertheless involved in the conflict.
 When the King informed his son about the event, he discovered the child to be already informed in other ways than what he had intended.
 He suspected Sophia Magdalena to be responsible, and asked the governor of the prince, Count Nils Gyldenstolpe, to speak to her.
 Gyldenstolpe, however, sent one of the king's favorites, Baron Erik Boye.
 The Queen, who despised the favorites of the King, furiously told Boye that she spoke to her son how she wished and that only her contempt for him prevented her from having him thrown out of the window.
 She was known to dislike the reforms of 1789, and she did let it be known to its representatives.
 At the celebrations of the Victory at Fredrikshamn in 1790, she refused to be escorted by riksråd Count Joakim Beck-Friis, who was in favor of the reform, and demanded to be escorted by Count Axel von Fersen the Elder, who was in opposition to it.